 What a CPN Is Not

-Before learning how do I create a CPN, Clarify what it is not — this one isn't optional.
+Before learning how do I create a CPN, You really need to clarify what it is not.
 A CPN must never be used to:

 - Avoid paying taxes or filing government documents.